axiros/axblack/README.md

-This is a forked alternative to the official [black](https://github.com/psf/black) formatter, which is a wonderful tool but (too?) [strict](https://github.com/psf/black/issues/118) about single quotes, unfortunatelly.
+This is a forked alternative to the official [black](https://github.com/psf/black) formatter, which is a wonderful tool but (too?) [strict](https://github.com/psf/black/issues/118) about single quotes, ([very](https://github.com/psf/black/issues/51)) unfortunatelly.

-> We do hope they change their minds so this fork is not necessary any more.
+> We we are sure they'll change their minds one day, so this fork is not necessary any more - it is a workaround to bridge that time gap.

 Note: The argument that one unified style **would** be superbeneficial for the whole community we do share - BUT: While line length **is** still configurable that goal